stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 procedure.

   On the very first night the howlings from the rock were heard.
-Such was their timbre that all the galley&rsquo;s crew shook visibly; but most of all trembled the three rescued ghouls who knew precisely what those howlings meant.
+Such was their timbre that all the galley's crew shook visibly; but most of all trembled the three rescued ghouls who knew precisely what those howlings meant.
 It was not thought best to attempt an attack by night, so the ship lay to under the phosphorescent clouds to wait for the dawn of a greyish day.
 When the light was ample and the howlings still the rowers resumed their strokes, and the